wehlutyk/thesis/content/4-discussion.md

 The level we just described corresponds to the emergence of what they call *co-defined social acts*.
 Co-defined social acts are like salutations, or acts of giving and receiving: they cannot be completed by one person alone.
-One person initiates the act (e.g. extending a tentative hand to be shaken in the case of a salutation, or holding out your keys to the person you want to give them to), but the other person must appropriately react to that initiation in order to complete the act (grasping the extended hand and shaking both together, for the case of salutation, or taking the keys offered in the case of giving and receiving).
+One person can initiate a social act with a *partial act* (e.g. extending a tentative hand to be shaken in the case of a salutation, or holding out your keys to the person you want to give them to), but the other person must appropriately react to that initiation in order to complete the act (grasping the extended hand and shaking both together, for the case of salutation, or taking the keys offered in the case of giving and receiving).
 Otherwise the act fails and the interaction breaks down.
+There is thus a new tension at this level: co-defined social acts can only be completed, or sustained, if both participants know how to behave when faced with a partial act.
+In the case of giving and receiving, if the person you are extending your keys to does not reach out to receive them, the act fails.
+In the case of perceptual crossing, this corresponds to one participant criss-crossing the other's cursor, and the other participant not responding with the same act;
+in such a case, turn-taking would not appear and the interaction would break down.

-On top of this level of normativity, another level can develop when social acts themselves serve to regulate other social acts (e.g. ostensively staring at your own extended hand to signal to your interlocutor that they should shake it), leading to yet another higher level of normativity.
+Now, if in this situation participants become sensitive to the fact that a partial act is not being completed adequately, and if they have other social acts at their disposal, yet another level of interactive norm can develop: some social acts can be used to regulate other social acts (e.g. ostensively staring at your own extended hand to signal to your interlocutor that they should shake it).
+This new level of interactive norm then leads to its own tensions, which are again resolved by yet another higher interactive norm.
 The expansion thus continues by building each level of normativity as the resolution of a tension between the types of individual and interactive autonomies that exist at the previous level.
 @cuffari_participatory_2015 propose 8 levels of normativity,
 ^[The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.
 ]
 each one corresponding to a new sensitivity of the interacting organisms to a regularity or constraint at the previous level.
 Often, the new regularity and its regulation by the participants appears at a different time scale, or in a different dimension than at the previous level.
-The authors thus propose that linguistic interactions (or languaging in enactive terms) can be understood through a gradual progression of interactive norms, tensions, and resolution by new norms, where each step accounts for additional aspects of full linguistic behaviour [words, for instance, then appear as "patterns available for enacting certain forms of sense-making", @cuffari_participatory_2015 p.
+The authors thus propose that linguistic interactions (or languaging in enactive terms) can be understood through a gradual progression of interactive norms, tensions, and resolution by new norms, where each step lays more of the groundwork necessary to construct full linguistic behaviour [words, for instance, then appear as "patterns available for enacting certain forms of sense-making", @cuffari_participatory_2015 p.
 32].
 To our knowledge, the higher levels of this expansion have not yet been empirically validated in the manner described above for the first two levels.
+Indeed, as one progresses in the levels of normativity, the difficulty in creating simple interactive situations that can validate this proposal grows extremely.
-The theory nonetheless proposes a clear roadmap for constructing an explanation of language, meaning, and linguistic interactions which is fully grounded in the dynamics of interaction between participants.
+Still, the theory proposes a roadmap for making progress towards an explanation of language, meaning, and linguistic interactions which is fully grounded in the dynamics of interaction between participants.
-More precisely, the explanation is in terms of recursive regularities and conventions in social interactions.
+In such an account, linguistic meaning would appear as a particular structure of the interactive dynamics that is felt by its participants, and linguistic structure itself would result from the recursive interactive norms that are developed to resolve tensions in interacting communities.
-Similarly to how the sensorimotor approach to perception accounts for visual consciousness in terms of regularities in the perception-action loop, the Enactive approach accounts for meaning itself as being a combination of aspects of the regularities in social interactions.
+Here too, there is a parallel with the sensorimotor approach to perception: similarly to the way perception is seen as an exploration of the regularities of perception-action loops, the Enactive approach proposes an account of meaning itself as a regularity that is felt in social interaction, and structured by the contingencies of the interaction itself.

 #### Discussion

 A number of points can be noted about the approach we just outlined.
-Overall, the approach strongly reflects the intuitive idea hinted to in our previous discussion of meaning changes in transmission chains (@sec:discussion-empirical-results): in meaningful interactions, "everything matters".
+First, it reflects the intuitive idea hinted to in our previous discussion of meaning changes in transmission chains (@sec:discussion-empirical-results): in meaningful interactions, "everything matters".
 More precisely, anything *can* matter: any seemingly minor detail of the dynamics of an interaction may (or may not) become extremely important if for some reason the participants are sensitive to it in one way or another, and rely on it for instance to resolve a tension.
-In particular, the simplifications that can occur when symbolically encoding utterances for use in Relevance Theory can neglect aspects of meaningful interactions which turn out to be essential ingredients.
+In particular, when starting from a higher level of description (such as symbolic processing in Relevance Theory), one can neglect aspects of meaningful interactions which turn out to be essential ingredients.
-A reconstruction that starts from simpler interactions, such as the one encouraged by the enactive standpoint, is more likely to pick up on such ingredients.
+A reconstruction that starts from both simpler interactions and simpler levels of description, such as the one encouraged by the enactive standpoint, is more likely to pick up on such ingredients.
 As noted previously, the problem here is the extreme complexity of interactions and contextual situations, which the Enactive approach tackles by starting from simpler (but, crucially, always meaningful) interactions, and by using the language and tools of dynamical systems theory [see for instance @beer_dynamical_2000;-@beer_dynamical_2014].
 A second point related to the "anything can matter" intuition is that the coordination of interacting organisms that is necessary to achieve dynamical coupling can rely on a diversity of dimensions: while interacting organisms need to have comparable dynamics to make it possible for an actual coupling to emerge in their interaction, different dimensions of the dynamics are eligible to that role at different levels of interactive normativity.